 Imagine for a moment that you’re standing in a stream with a busy flow of water rushing past your legs.
 Then imagine that it’s not water that’s flowing but thoughts, feelings, images, sounds, physical sensations, impulses, and behaviours.
 This is your stream of experience, a dynamic flow coming at you in many different modes, from outside as well as inside, in each flowing moment.
+You may have come across the “Stream of consciousness” in writing, where writers like James Joyce uses his characters’ internal dialogue in an unpunctuated flow of ideas, impressions, impulses, and imaginings, to Illustrate what seems to happen in our experience.

 Mindfulness can be defined as working skilfully with present-moment experience.
 Adapting a quote from Aldous Huxley, “Experience is not what happens to you; it’s how skilfully you work with what happens to you.”
-How we work with our experience also depends on how tired we are and our background level of mental agitation, stress, anxiety, or low mood.
+How we work with our experience also depends on how tired we are and our background level of agitation, stress, anxiety, or low mood.

 Obviously, we don’t process everything; our brain filters out a lot of sensory experience and many of our thoughts and emotions arise below conscious awareness.
 But when so much is automatically filtered out of our awareness, how would we know if we missed something important?
 Apart from the fact that we’re always physically embodied at the centre of our experience, it’s the quality of our attention, awareness, and attitude towards our experience that makes the difference.

 In this way, we change the nature of our relationship with experience.
-The benefits include finding greater ease, avoiding unnecessary suffering and feeling a rich sense of aliveness and connection with our lived experience.
+The benefits include finding greater ease, avoiding unnecessary suffering, and feeling a rich sense of aliveness and connection with our lived experience.

 Find somewhere undisturbed and sit in a comfortable, dignified and upright posture, where you can remain alert and aware.